dockergutiero/couchpotato/README.md

-This is a Dockerfile setup for couchpotato - https://couchpota.to/
+This is a Dockerfile setup for couchpotato ported for ARM boards - https://couchpota.to/

+This build has been tested successfully on Raspberry Pi 2 Model B

+In progress of testing other ARM board platforms and will list them below once verified

 By default this Docker installs the latest stable version of CouchPotato: